lurraca/comicaltournament/README.md

 **You:** Why would someone in full posession of his/her mental faculties would waste his/her time on something like this?

 *Mostly educational purposes, I been dying to try the MEAN stack for a while so I took my limited brain for spin and this is what I came up with.
-I know, I know, is not the most brilliant or exciting idea idea but this is what I actually needed a simple project that could done in short time so I don't drift away and start looking for the next thing without even finishing this up.*
+I know, I know, is not the most brilliant or exciting idea idea but this is what I actually needed a simple project that could be done in a short time so I don't drift away and start looking for the next thing without even finishing this up.*

 **You:** Why you went all sentimental on me?
 JEEZ!